Here is a Reverse Mortgage Case Scenario. Let’s figure it out.

 Reverse Mortgage Question:

 Our home has had a reverse mortgage since 2008 when my husband turned 62 years old.
 We are retired and I’m now 62.
 I feel like I need to be added to the deed.

 The mortgage lender says that it is not possible because they do not initiate these anymore and that we should refinance with another company.
 We talked with one company and were told it is not possible because our current interest rate is too low.
 Also, we would need to come up with an extra $15,000 at closing.
 We are both disabled and live on our Social Security checks.
 We have trouble paying the electricity bill.

 It appears that if my husband dies I could become homeless.
 We are worried and don’t know what to do.
 Can you help?

 Your situation highlights a common problem with reverse mortgages, particularly for retired couples.
-At the time your husband got his reverse mortgage, the youngest person on the mortgage had to be at least 62.
+At the time your husband got his mortgage, the youngest person on the mortgage had to be at least 62.

-So, you don’t need to refinance your reverse mortgage to protect your ability to live in the home, should your husband die first.
+So, you don’t need to refinance your mortgage to protect your ability to live in the home, should your husband die first.

 HUD is expected to release information in the near future that will spell out the implications of this court case.
 I hate to tell a person struggling to pay the electric bill that he or she should consult with a real estate attorney on the matter.
 But if you did, it could give you some peace of mind.
 It also would be a lot cheaper than getting a new reverse mortgage at a higher interest rate and paying $15,000 to close.

 These regulations were revised in 2013 under the Reverse Mortgage Stabilization Act.
-Newer reverse mortgage loans issued since the law was implemented will include the spouse on the loan, thus formally protecting surviving spouses.
+Later reverse mortgage loans issued since the law was implemented will include the spouse on the loan, thus formally protecting surviving spouses.
 Unfortunately, the changes are also expected to reduce the amount of money available to seniors from a reverse mortgage.

 By Dr. Don Taylor, Ph.D., CFA, CFP, CASL